Profitbase/Episode-Docs/articles/flow/actions/tripletex/rest-api-request.md

 # REST API Request

-Use PowerOffice Go REST APIs (v2) to read or write data.
+Use Tripletex REST APIs (v2) to read or write data.

 ## Properties